From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 We organized the product around technician jobs-to-be-done:

-• Find critical tasks quickly → improved lists, filtering, prioritization
+• Find critical tasks quickly → improved home screen lists, filtering, bookmarking

 • Access historical data easily → better visibility into past work